thilan-tran/nexus/README.md

 The landing page of Nexus features a carousel of unique, eye-catching web development showcases that users can switch between and customize with options.

-Currently, these showcase are:
+Currently, these showcases are:

 1. Conway's Game of Life coded in JS using `canvas` methods and `window.requestAnimationFrame` to draw performant animations.
-  - Includes options to change colors, trace cell path and change trace lengths, as well as feeding in a 1D cellular automata as input into the 2D Game of Life automata.
+    - Includes options to change colors, trace cell path and change trace lengths, as well as feeding in a 1D cellular automata as input into the 2D automata.
-2. A animation of a random 1D cellular automata from one of the 256 [Wolfram codes](https://plato.stanford.edu/entries/cellular-automata/supplement.html), also coded in JS using `canvas`.
+2. An animation of a random 1D cellular automata from one of the 256 [Wolfram codes](https://plato.stanford.edu/entries/cellular-automata/supplement.html), also coded in JS using `canvas`.
-  - Includes options to change colors or switch between all rules and only pretty rules.
+    - Includes options to change colors and switch between all rules or only pretty rules.
 3. A simulation of particles and collisions again using JS and `canvas`.
     - Includes color and gravity options.

 I plan to add more showcases as I go along, and Nexus is designed to be modular enough so that additional showcases can be loaded in with ease.